Teo-Cardoso/mkr_localization/README.md

 Inside config folder there is a default config file.
 It's possible create how many as needed.

-Important: Some variable set are float and double, so make sure that in these cases you put a floating point.
+Important: Some variable set are float, so make sure that in these cases you put a floating point.

 > Example: params vector: [1.0, 2.0, 3.0]